 Is eBay useful for determining a product’s value?

 Ebay economics 101….

 eBay sells all sorts of things.
 And, the kind of consumer it attracts are as diverse as the menu of items for sale.
 It’s a great place to do a bit of consumer-research (here’s a book on this very topic).

-Have you looked on eBay for works of fine art?
-Or for used miniatures?
+Have you looked on eBay for used miniatures?